 How to Machine Wash a Weighted Blanket

-Yes, your weighted blanket can go in a washing machine.
-You may want to go to the laundromat if you don’t have a large front-loading washer, though.
+Yes, most weighted blankets can go in a washing machine, but checking with the blanket manufacturer first is a good idea.
+You may want to go to the laundromat if you don’t have a large front-loading washer, though, as the weight of a weighted blanket can be too much for top loading machines.
+If you plan to wash your weighted blanket at home, make sure the load is balanced.
+Blanket size may also affect your ability to adequately clean your weighted blanket at home using a washing machine.
 For blankets over 10 pounds, a commercial washer may be able to handle the job better than your at-home washer.

 Enough about Layla for now.
 We know we’re not the only weighted blanket in the game, and we want to help you out no matter whose blanket you’re sleeping under.